-Except as otherwise indicated, all information in this prospectus concerning our outstanding share of common stock assumes (i) after giving effect to a forward stock split to be effected upon the effectiveness of the registration statement of which this prospectus forms a part at a ratio of 7.1-for-1, (ii) the automatic conversion of the above-described shares of convertible preferred stock and convertible promissory notes, based on the initial public offering price of \$5.00 per share (which is the midpoint of the price range set forth on the cover page of this prospectus), into a total of approximately 9,513,143 shares of our common stock upon the consummation of this offering.
+Except as otherwise indicated, all information in this prospectus concerning our outstanding share of common stock (i) gives effect to a forward stock split effected on May 17, 2023 at a ratio of 7.1-for-1, and (ii) assumes the automatic conversion of the above-described shares of convertible preferred stock and convertible promissory notes, into a total of approximately 9,542,519 shares of our common stock upon the consummation of this offering.

-The historical audited financial statements included elsewhere in this prospectus have not been adjusted for a forward stock split to be effected upon the effectiveness of the registration statement of which this prospectus forms a part at a ratio of 7.1-for-1.
 Unless otherwise indicated, all other share and share price information in this prospectus have been adjusted to reflect the forward stock split.